pavarnos/yadbal/README.md

 A simple wrapper around PDO that provides

-- utility functions to make database queries easier
+- utility functions to make database queries easier with less boilerplate
 - tools to declare your database schema in code and sync those with the server
-- utilities to make common fields like display order, date created / updated easier
+- utilities to make common fields like display order, date created / updated, json easier to work with
+- a lightweight paginator
-- fakes and stubs to ease tests and keep them away from talking to a physical database
+- fakes and stubs to ease tests so they don't have to talk to a physical database

-It is currently MySQL only, with initial support for SQLite.
+It is currently MySQL only, with some support for SQLite to help with unit tests.
 Pull requests welcome to extend this to other DBMS.

 ## Why another one?

+This is based on an ancient library i wrote in 2007 to allow a database schema definition all in PHP and (at the click of a button) generate alter table statements to synch the mysql server with the PHP.
+This was handy for a number of sites that had a very limited number of users.
+It allowed

+- a build process to update the schema on demand.
+- custom reports to introspect the schema and generate a reasonably rich description of the tables and fields.
+Users could pick which a table to start with and the report writer knows what tables can join with it because of the foreign key relationships.
+- a database diagram to be generated with graphviz
+- and automated schema documentation, both supporting the report builder.
+- cross checking of foreign key relationships so we could do different kinds of data integrity checks (without relying on the DBMS to maintain referential integrity, which didn't make sense in all cases)
+- checking that dependant models are correctly wired up to handle onChange and onDelete events when data in the parent model changes.
+(This is done in a pre-release build step).
+You can use foreign key constraints in most cases, but not all

+Yeah, there is better ways to do this now with full ORMs and other goodness.
+But this is

+- battle tested over many years
+- is as lightweight as possible
+- tries hard to minimise the amount of boilerplate code needed to use it
+- has high test coverage
+- phpstan --level=max
+- PHP8.0 with strict types

+And I still use it in a few places and for new greenfield projects.

 ## Repository per table

 Easiest way to use this is to declare one class per table in your database, and add utility functions to isolate your code from queries in the database.

+Use the `TableBuilder` convenience methods to declare your schema, or just create new columns and add them to the `Schema` as needed.

 ```php
 class CompanyRepository extends AbstractRepository